Available with Standard or Advanced license.

 You can use the Create Enterprise Geodatabase geoprocessing tool to create the database, sde user, sde schema, and a geodatabase in PostgreSQL.

-- Start an ArcGIS Desktop client or ArcGIS Pro and open the Create Enterprise Geodatabase tool.
+- Start ArcGIS Pro and open the Create Enterprise Geodatabase tool.

 - Provide the information required to connect to the PostgreSQL database cluster as the postgres superuser to create a database and sde user.
 You must also point to the keycodes file that was generated when you authorized your ArcGIS Server site.